Skip to main content

 => (+ 1 3)

-Macros are powerful tools, but should only be used when they are needed - they are more complicated to use and understand than regular functions.
+Macros are powerful tools, but should only be used when needed - they are more complicated to use and understand than regular functions.
 The best use cases for macros are usually:

 • Writing new syntax / language extensions that need to make use of arguments without evaluating them beforehand.
 If you are happy to use arguments after regular evaluation, then regular functions are probably a better fit.